yamaton/gff3toddbj/README.md

     linkage_evidence = "paired-ends"
     ```

+  * DDBJ annotation supports "meta" values with features under COMMON such that the items are inserted to each occurrence **in the resulting flat file** produced by DDBJ.
+Here is an example to insert `assembly_gap` feature under `COMMON` entry.

-* Feature-Qualifier information inserted to each occurrence
+* Feature-qualifier items inserted to each occurrence

-  * This should work effectively the same purpose as the "meta-description" item above.
-But this repeated insertions are done by GFF3-to-DDBJ, and appears in the annotation output. **This configuration is mutually exclusive with the "metadata-description" configuration.** I'm keeping both simply because I'm undecided yet.

-  * Currently supporting `[source]` and `[assembly_gap]` only.

-  * Here is an example: Difference from the previous one is only at `[assembly_gap]` as opposed to`[COMMON.assembly_gap]`.
+  * Here is an example: Difference from the previous case is only at `[assembly_gap]` as opposed to`[COMMON.assembly_gap]`.

     ```toml
     [assembly_gap]